-For example, in 2003, the Northeast region contained 657 hospitals in the universe.
-It also included 604 hospitals in the frame, of which 134 were drawn for the sample.
-This was three more than the target sample size of 131 hospitals, resulting in a surplus of three hospitals beyond the target.
-The total sample exceeded the target by 27 hospitals, with a resulting sample of 20.6% of the total hospital universe.
+For example, in 2004, the Northeast region contained 653 hospitals in the universe.
+It also included 423 hospitals in the frame, of which 135 were drawn for the sample.
+This was four more than the target sample size of 131 hospitals, resulting in a surplus.
+The total sample exceeded the target by 23 hospitals, with a resulting sample of 20.5% of the total hospital universe.
 We sampled more than the target number of hospitals in each region because we rounded the target sample size for each stratum up to the next highest integer whenever it was not an integer.

-Figure 9 summarizes the estimated U.S. population by geographic region on July 1, 2003.3 For each region, the figure reveals:
+Figure 9 summarizes the estimated U.S. population by geographic region on July 1, 2004.
+For each region, the figure reveals:

-- The estimated U.S. population - The estimated population of states in the 2003 NIS - The percentage of estimated U.S. population included in NIS states.
+- The estimated U.S. population - The estimated population of states in the 2004 NIS - The percentage of estimated U.S. population included in NIS states.

-For example, the estimated population of the Northeast region on July 1, 2003 was 54,426,252.
-On that same date, the estimated population of states in the Northeast region that were included in the 2003 NIS was 53,117,047.
-This represents 97.6% of the total Northeast region's population.
-The percentage of estimated U.S. population included in states in the 2003 NIS was lower in the West (92.0%) and in the South (81.3%).
-However, the states newly added to the 2003 NIS have substantially increased the percentage of the Midwest and West populations represented.
-With the addition of Indiana, the Midwest population that is represented grew from 58,308,004 in 2002 to 64,795,510 in 2003 - an increase of 11 percent.
-The West region experienced a similar increase; with the return of Arizona, the represented population rose from 54,817,359 to 61,128,276 - an increase of 11.5 percent.
-Although New Hampshire was added to the Northeast region, those gains were offset by the loss of Maine from this year's NIS.
-Overall, the states in the 2003 NIS include an estimated 90.8% of the entire U.S population, up 4% from 2002.
+For example, the estimated population of the Midwest region on July 1, 2004 was 65,693,747.
+On that same date, the estimated population of states in the Midwest region that were included in the 2004 NIS was 65,057,439.
+This represents 99.0% of the total Midwest region's population.
+The percentage of estimated U.S. population included in states in the 2004 NIS was lower in the West (92.0%), South (84.1%), and Northeast (74.9%).
+As a result of the loss of Pennsylvania from the NIS, the percentage of Northeast population represented decreased from 97.6 to 74.9 percent.
+However, with the addition of Arkansas, the Southern population represented in the NIS grew from 81.3% in 2003 to 84.1% in 2004 - an increase of 2.8 percentage points.
+Overall, the states in the 2004 NIS included an estimated 87.5% of the entire U.S population, representing a decrease of 3.3 percentage points from 2003.

-Figure 10 depicts the number of discharges in the 2003 sample for each state.
-The number of sampled discharges from each state ranges from 7,141 (South Dakota) to 871,681 (California).
+Figure 10 depicts the number of discharges in the 2004 sample for each state.
+The number of discharges sampled ranged from 31,194 in Hawaii to 829,399 in California.